Single and multiple recurrence along non-polynomial sequences: Introduction

-We will show that for any $f\in\F$ the sets $R_{\epsilon, A}$ and $R^{(k)}_{A}$ defined in \eqref{eq_intro_iii} and \eqref{eq_intro_b} possess a somewhat unexpected combinatorial property that stands in contrast to the syndeticity featured in Khintchine's recurrence theorem and its polynomial generalizations.
-The notion in question is complementary to the notion of a syndetic set:
+We will show that for any $f\in\F$ the sets $R_{\epsilon, A}$ and $R^{(k)}_{A}$ defined in \eqref{eq_intro_iii} and \eqref{eq_intro_b} possess a somewhat unexpected combinatorial property that stands in contrast to the syndeticity featured in Khintchine's recurrence theorem and in \cref{thm_poly_khin}.
+The notion in question is dual to the notion of a syndetic set:

 \begin{Definition} $R\subset\N$ is called \define{thick} if it contains arbitrarily long intervals. \end{Definition} Notice that a set is thick if and only if its complement is not syndetic.